godotengine/godot-docs/classes/class_environment.rst

 | *Getter*  | get_dof_blur_near_quality()      |
 +-----------+----------------------------------+

 The depth-of-field near blur's quality.
-Higher values can mitigate the visible banding effect seen at higher strengths, but are much slower.
+Higher values can mitigate the visible banding effect seen at higher strengths, but are much slower. :ref:`dof_blur_far_quality<class_Environment_property_dof_blur_far_quality>` is used if both far and near DOF are enabled.

 ----